shzoghby/twilio-video-one-on-one/README.md

-# Dentalprenr Video App
+# twilio-video-one-on-one

 A basic video conference app with Twilio Video.
 This app will generate a passcode-protected conference room and you can enter, leave, and invite others [Check out this code exchange for a walkthrough of the app](https://www.twilio.com/code-exchange/basic-video-chat?language=functions).
-The APP is customised with styling and branding of [Dentalprenr](https://dentalprenr.com/)

 ## Pre-requisites